Harshitha-2006/Supervised-Learning/support_vector_machine/README.md

 📁 Dataset
-The dataset is the built-in Iris dataset from scikit-learn and contains the following columns: sepal length (cm)	Length of sepal in centimeters sepal width (cm)	Width of sepal in centimeters petal length (cm)	Length of petal in centimeters petal width (cm)	Width of petal in centimeters target	Flower species as numeric values:
+The dataset is the built-in Iris dataset from scikit-learn and contains the following columns: sepal length-Length of sepal in centimeters sepal width -Width of sepal in centimeters petal length-Length of petal in centimeters petal width -Width of petal in centimeters target	Flower species as numeric values:
 0 - Setosa
 1 - Versicolor